 Tatiana has started creating paintings in this style as early as 2004, with first modest exhibit appearing in 2009 , and a larger exhibit of Flippables in 2012.
 Out of all her paintings about 1/3 is flippables, some are designed as a 4-way flippables, some are 2-way flippables.
 There are arrows and a description on the back of the paintings.

 The idea of being able to hang a painting any side up is not particularly new, but the name and deliberate interactivity with the viewer is.
 There are examples as early as 16th century of artists trying to use it (Giuseppe Archimboldo).
-Most abstract art when not marked by the signature in the corner is a bit confusing, the owner might have hard time establishing where is the top and where is the bottom, although the artist may have a definite preference.
+Most abstract art when not marked by the signature in the corner is a bit confusing, so the buyer might have hard time establishing where is the top and where is the bottom, although the artist may have a definite preference.
 The artist just takes it a bit further to let the owner be a more active participant in viewing the art.